 The culture of wood

-Traditional houses were made of wood and the art of preparing and carving the raw material for their imposing wooden gates became an art transmitted from generation to generation.
+Traditional houses were made of wood, and carving the raw material for their imposing wooden gates became an art transmitted from generation to generation.
 This is why only here you can admire wooden churches that still stand after centuries, rare testimonies of locals’ religious fervor.